WojciechSitarek/CountryApi/README.md

 The API saves the retrieved data in a local H2 database, and then provides it to users, ensuring faster access to information if the data has been previously fetched and stored.

+## Technologies Used

+This project utilizes the following technologies:

+1. **Java 21**
+   The application is built using Java 21, which is the primary programming language for backend development.
+Java 21 provides advanced language features and improved performance, making it ideal for modern application development.

+2. **Spring Boot**
+   Spring Boot is used to simplify the setup and configuration of the application.
+It allows rapid development of production-grade applications with minimal configuration.

+3. **Lombok**
+   Lombok is used to reduce boilerplate code in Java, such as getters, setters, constructors, and more.
+It uses annotations to generate these elements during compile-time, making the code more concise and readable.

+4. **Maven**
+   Maven is the build automation tool used in this project to manage dependencies, build the project, and run the application.
+It simplifies the process of dependency management and project configuration.

+5. **H2 Database**
+   H2 is an in-memory database used to store country data.
+It provides fast and lightweight storage for the project, enabling quick storage and retrieval of country information fetched from external APIs.

+6. **Spring Data JPA**
+   Spring Data JPA is used for data persistence.
+It provides a simple way to interact with databases using Java Persistence API (JPA), eliminating the need for boilerplate code to access and manage relational databases.

+7. **Spring Web**
+   Spring Web is used to build RESTful web services.
+It enables the creation of the API endpoints that handle HTTP requests and responses, providing the necessary infrastructure for building scalable web applications.

 ## Setting up the Project

 To run the project locally, make sure that your environment is set up correctly.
 Follow the steps below: